gradle/gradle/subprojects/docs/src/docs/release/notes.md

 From now on Gradle uses these workarounds every time it removes file hierarchies.
 The two most important cases that are now covered are cleaning stale output files of a task, and removing previous outputs before loading fresh ones from the build cache.

+## Automatic shortening of long classpaths on Windows

+When Gradle detects that a Java process command-line will exceed Windows's 32,768 character limit, Gradle will now attempt to shorten the command-line by passing the classpath of the Java application via a "classpath jar".
+The classpath jar contains a manifest with the full classpath of the application and the command-line's classpath will only consist of the classpath jar.
+If this doesn't shorten the command-line enough, the Java process will still fail to start.

+If the command-line is not long enough to require shortening, Gradle will not change the command-line arguments for the Java process.

 ## Features for plugin authors

 ### ConfigurableFileTree managed property methods